 Connection to Hummingbird

 For example, when user enters a query, it will be first handled by RankBrain and then processed by Hummingbird.
-In that regard, both of them have their task and in conjunction, they should provide optimal results.
+In that regard, both of them have their task and in conjunction.
+They must provide optimal results.

 Machine learning is nothing new to Google.
 They already had some similar projects in the past.